Sylvexia/dl_gan_hw2/report.md

 Also WGAN take away the sigmoid layer from critic, so the critic output would not between 0 and 1.

 The code implement gradient penalty as the original paper proposed weight clipping, the idea is basically sample true and fake data, the interpolation of the 2 sampled data between them should be close to 1.
+Also the batch normalization is changed to instance normalization layer, which would not do the normalization accross the batch.

 Acually the word above is just what I've heard from [NTU-Hung-yi Lee WGAN theory intruduction](https://www.youtube.com/watch?v=jNY1WBb8l4U) and [WGAN implementation from scratch (with gradient penalty](https://www.youtube.com/watch?v=pG0QZ7OddX4), I still have no idea what was I saying.
 I suck at mathematics in general.

 The implementation in [WGAN implementation from scratch (with gradient penalty](https://www.youtube.com/watch?v=pG0QZ7OddX4) had a error that might be fixed by me is that, we should sample new data every batch during the critics training.
 But the result I got doesn't matter that much.

+The model architecture is the same otherwise as the dcgan.

 #### Loss: